jo3kim/Capstone-Project/README.md

 ![Top 30 End](https://user-images.githubusercontent.com/123437423/221061559-473db355-9796-4140-a3f3-21b33286ccd5.png)

-### Key Findings
+## Key Findings
 1. The busiest months for users were May through September.
 2. Weekend dates showed more usage with classic bikes being the hottest item.
 The electric would come next, and docked items were not at all used by members.
 3. Top 30 stations used to ride and return the bike rides are shown.
 There are significant number differences between the top 2 stations in both start and end stations that range in 30,000+ usages.

-### Recommendations
+## Recommendations
-1. Promote more advertisements and discounts/promotions for memberships leading up to and in the top 4 months of casual riders.
+1. Promote more advertisements and discounts/promotions for memberships leading up to and in the top 4 months for casual riders.
 These months are May through August.
 Technically, when the months become warmer in Chicago, the usage goes up.
 2. Increase advertisements and discounts/promotions on the weekend dates rather than the weekday dates.
-3. Target marketing advertisements and posters near the top 30 start and end stations.
+3. Target marketing advertisements and posters near and those who live nearby the top 30 start and end stations.

-### Limitations
+## Limitations
-1. Data provided does not provide how much the bikes cost to use or any plans for membership fees.
+1. Data does not provide how much the bikes cost to use or any plans for membership fees.
 This could help differentiate if it is more cost effective to become a member.
 2. No age or gender data was provided to determine which group to target or focus more on.
 3. No basic income data or reference data was provided to see how pricing can change membership increase or continual usage.

-### References/Software
+## References/Software
 Software Used:
 * MySQL (18)
 * Excel/Google Sheets